dmitrydulkevich/electron-vue-typescript-starter/README.md

-# my-app
+# electron-vue-typescript-starter

 ## Project setup
 ```
 yarn install
 ```

-### Compiles and hot-reloads for development
+### To start a Development Server
 ```
-yarn run serve
+yarn electron:serve
 ```

-### Compiles and minifies for production
+### To Build Your App
 ```
-yarn run build
+yarn electron:build
 ```

 ### Run your tests